oktadev/okta-dac/README.md

 2. Deploy the API using Serverless
 3. Create the local env file (`.env.development.local`) for the SPA

 If you didn't see any errors during `make`, you're *almost* ready to go.
-But there is one manual step to complete:
+But there are a couple manual steps to complete:

 ## (Required) Manual Steps
 ### Manual Step #1